erpe/rails_will_paginate_seo_helper/README.md

 # rails_will_paginate_seo_helper

-This is standing on the shoulder of a giant: https://github.com/mislav/will_paginate and adds some seo-sugar on top.
+This is standing on the shoulder of a giant: :heart: https://github.com/mislav/will_paginate and adds some seo-sugar on top.

 A simple ViewHelper to display link-tags for will_paginate in header.